Gl0rb110324/kubernetes-ref/README.md

 kubeadm version plan #see what version you can upgrade
 # Find the latest 1.29 version in the list.
 # It should look like 1.29.x-*, where x is the latest patch.
-vi /etc/apt/sources.list.d/kubernetes.list #edit 1.28 to 1.29
-sudo apt update
-sudo apt-cache madison kubeadm sudo systemctl daemon-reload
+vi /etc/apt/sources.list.d/kubernetes.list #edit 1.28 to 1.29 here to change visibiltiy sudo apt update sudo apt-cache madison kubeadm sudo systemctl daemon-reload